redis/docs/content/operate/oss_and_stack/install/install-redis/install-redis-on-linux.md

 You can start the Redis server as a background process using the `systemctl` command.
 This only applies to Ubuntu/Debian when installed using `apt`, and Red Hat/Rocky when installed using `yum`.

 {{< highlight bash  >}}
-sudo systemctl start redis
+sudo systemctl start redis-server
 {{< / highlight  >}}

 To stop the server, use:

 {{< highlight bash  >}}
-sudo systemctl stop redis
+sudo systemctl stop redis-server
 {{< / highlight  >}}

 ## Connect to Redis